Thinkwise/docs/docs/platform_overview.md

 ### Self-learning

-For each user, the application manager can specify whether specific (or all) actions of the user are registered in the GUI.
+For each user, the application manager can specify whether specific (or all) actions of the user are registered in the user interfaces.

 Through analysis of the user’s method of working, the user preferences for the user in question can be optimized automatically by IAM.